janstrohschein/stream_mining/README.md

 # Stream Mining
 This example works on twitter data, as huge volumes of new tweets are generated every day.
 The repository contains several files that illustrate the different components needed.
+The goal was to build a data pipeline that gathers new tweets and processes them in different steps.
+The output should be persisted on disk and served on a website in realtime.

 ## Examples in repository
 The first approach seen in "get_tweets_with_listener.py" tests the Tweepy library and the Twitter API to establish a listener for keywords, retrieve tweets and persist them on disc.
 As this worked Kafka was introduced to create simple consumers and producers.
+Afterwards the script that collected tweets and persisted them was split into different producers and consumers to decouple the different processes.
 The last step was dynamic generation of a wordcloud based on incoming tweets.

 ### "get_tweets_with_listener.py"